 Understanding normal early pregnancy

 An egg (ovum) is released from an ovary into a Fallopian tube.
 This is called ovulation and usually occurs once a month about halfway between periods.
-Sperm can survive in the Fallopian tubes for up to five days after having sex.
+Sperm can survive in the Fallopian tubes for up to five days after you have had sex.
 A sperm may then combine with the ovum (fertilisation) to make an embryo.
 The tiny embryo is swept along a Fallopian tube to the womb (uterus) by tiny hairs (cilia).
 It normally attaches to the inside lining of the uterus and develops into a baby.

 Where does an ectopic pregnancy develop?